TheHive-Project/TheHiveDocs/admin/configuration.md

      organisation = ["bad organisation", "other orga"]
      tags = ["tag1", "tag2"]
     }

+    # MISP purpose define is this MISP can be used to import events (ImportOnly), export case (ExportOnly) or both (ImportAndExport)
+    # default is ImportAndExport
+    purpose = ImportAndExport
   }

   # Interval between consecutive MISP event  imports  in  hours  (h)  or